English | Português

 Portugal’s national broadband strategy was adopted on 31 December 2012 with targets for 2020.
 The short time goal of providing nation-wide basic broadband access has been met in October 2013.
 Download speeds of at least 40 Mbps for 50% of the population in rural municipalities in 2014, except the autonomous region of Madeira, are ensured.

-An update of the broadband targets is being addressed by the Digital Agenda for Portugal approved in 2015 (Agenda Portugal Digital).
+An update of the broadband targets was made in 2015 with the Agenda Portugal Digital.
 Besides improving the broadband connectivity, the Digital Agenda for Portugal focuses on societal challenges, delivering better public services to citizens, promoting smart mobility, employment, e-commerce and the digital economy and on reducing the digital gap between urban and periphery regions.

 Main measures for broadband development